African Youth Forum for Science and Technology (AYFST) program (2005 – ongoing)

 - Promote youth involvement in ATPS research and other MDG related S&T projects elsewhere.

-The AYFST program is expected to achieve the following outcomes by 2011.
+The AYFST program is expected to achieve the following outcomes.

 - Enhanced skills/capacities in agriculture, S&T research and policy advocacy;

 - Improved skills in S&T research and project management and implementation practices among African youths;

 - Increased youth participation in S&T research projects and other innovative and productive interventions at local, regional and national levels;

 - Increased internships at various ST&I related research institutions and non-governmental organizations in Africa and elsewhere;

 - A functioning networking platform; forum [online and offline] in which the youth can exchange views and opinions; and

 - Increased awareness among the youth on inter-related policy issues in agriculture, science and technology and the need for multi-disciplinary approaches in ST&I research and policy making.

 The Forum presents the youth with the platform to engage and share ideas and views on topical and policy issues in STI as they relate to Africa’s development with an aim of developing creative responses to the challenges of poverty and underdevelopment in cooperation with relevant institutions of society.